cado-security/product-help/docs/cado-response/deploy/aws/iam/aws-kms.md

 You can remove KMS from a volume by following the steps at https://aws.amazon.com/premiumsupport/knowledge-center/create-unencrypted-volume-kms-key/

 #### Debugging IAM Permissions for KMS
-Simple issues can be identified by the automated healthchecks present in Cado Response.
+Simple issues can be identified by the automated healthchecks present in Cado.
 Alternatively (Or when more granular output is required), you can debug any IAM permissions using the AWS Policy Simulator at https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html.